MCT-master/mct-master.github.io/_posts/2022-12-09-kristeic-jackeh-ahmetem-sonification.md

 ## Building the Sonification

 Once our mappings were set, the process of sonifying our data was as simple as pressing play on the counter and letting it run.
 However, we also added some extra some extra functionality to our counter to allow the user to set variable start and end points, toggle looping and going in reverse through the dataset, and increment and decrement in individual steps for finding precise points in the data.
 As the control mechanism is essentially a metronome, we can also change the tempo and the subdivisions of the beat for each of the lead, bass and drum lines.
-The user can also change some parameters during the sonification, such as locking the drum patterns for a period of time, which can help to 'tame the beast' of our patch.
+The user can also change some parameters during the sonification, such as locking the drum patterns for a period of time, which can help to 'tame the beast' that is our patch.

 We added a simple recording module to the end of the patch to write the output to a file, and with that, our Pure Data sonification was complete.